Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Introduction

 Although the techniques proposed in the aforementioned studies achieve satisfactory learning accuracy and privacy performance, there are still several issues that need to be addressed.
-First, they require the transmission of orthogonal feedback of the current channel state information (CSI) from each client to the parameter server, and the server must continuously transmit power balancing information to each client, even when the channel distribution remains unchanged.
+First, they require the transmission of orthogonal feedback of current CSI from each client to the parameter server, and the server must continuously transmit power balancing information to each client, even when the channel distribution remains unchanged.
 This results in communication overhead.
-Second, these techniques focus on meeting DP requirements in each iteration, which increases the risk of privacy exposure as the learning process extends, potentially leading to greater privacy breaches in successive iterations.\footnote{As the number of iterations increases, the same data points may be used repeatedly across multiple iterations.
+Second, most of these techniques focus on meeting DP requirements in each iteration, which increases the risk of privacy exposure as the learning process extends, potentially leading to greater privacy breaches in successive iterations.\footnote{As the number of iterations increases, the same data points may be used repeatedly across multiple iterations.
 The exposure of multiple iterations can lead to a gradual and progressive leakage of privacy over time\cite{mironov2017renyi}.}

 To address these challenges, we introduce a novel privacy-enhanced OTA-FL framework, wherein the parameter server, equipped with only the information of channel distribution between itself and the clients, can perform over-the-air averaging of local gradient updates and enhance privacy via a novel strategy termed \emph{client-driven power balancing} (\texttt{CDPB}).
-The proposed OTA-FL framework classifies clients into two groups in each iteration, i.e., \emph{reliable clients} and \emph{unreliable clients}, contingent upon the channel condition measured at each client.
+The proposed OTA-FL framework classifies clients into two groups in each iteration, i.e., \emph{Clients with Good channels (CwG)} and \emph{Clients with Poor channels (CwP)}, contingent upon the channel condition measured at each client.